apconole/pam_tfa/README.md

 Authentication is done on a per-user basis.
 It is either opt-in OR system mandated.
-In either case, the two-factor information is stored in a 600 mask file "~/.tfa_config" and consists of the initial random seed for the key schedule, and the smtp email by which the user will be contacted.
+In either case, the two-factor information is stored in a 600 mask file "~/.tfa_config" and consists of the smtp email by which the user will be contacted.

-ex:

-> seed=RandomLettersAndNumbers
+example config

+This is the destination email (ex: i use my cell number @vtext.com for a text message)
 > email=someEmail@foo.com

+This is the 'from' address. it could be the same as 'email' above
+> from=myProviderEmail@target.com

+This sets the server address
+> server=foo.com

+This is the server port.
+Common ports are 25, 2525, and 587 - see your mail provider details.
+NOTE: for good reason, we ONLY do TLS mail
+> port=587

+Your mail username
+> username=myuser

+Your mail password
+> password=pass

+Fail option (deny means block if we fail to send, pass means allow anyway)
+> fail=deny

 Configuring
 ===========